sporto/elm-tutorial/030_elm_arch/composing.md

         { model | widgetModel = updatedWidgetModel }
 ```

+When a `WidgetAction` is received by `update` we delegate the update to the children component.
+But the children component will only update what it cares about, which is the `widgetModel` attribute.

-When a `WidgetAction` is received by `update` we use pattern matching to extract the `subAction`.
-This `subAction` is of the type the `Widget.update` function expects.
+We use pattern matching to extract the `subAction` from `WidgetAction`.
+This `subAction` will be the type that `Widget.update` expects.

-Using this subAction and `model.widgetModel` we call `Widget.update`.
-This will gives an updated `widgetModel` that can be used to replace the existing attribute in the main model.
+Using this `subAction` and `model.widgetModel` we call `Widget.update`.
+This will return an updated `widgetModel` that can be used to replace the existing attribute in the main model.